 networking is also becoming increasingly important in the technology sector.
 Traditional engineering subjects are growing at German and together with other subject areas from the natural sciences, medicine and environmental sciences.
 Mechatronics is a very dynamic subject area that combines elements from mechanical engineering, electrical engineering and computer science.
 It is hard to imagine everyday life without innovative mechatronic developments such as ABS systems and industrial robots.

 Range of courses: Which degree course is right for me?

 In mechanical engineering alone, the scope of subject areas stretches from automotive engineering to nuclear reactor technology.
 The range of specialised degree courses is therefore large.
 There is also a lot happening in electrical engineering.
 New courses are now offered, ranging from sound and video engineering to process automation and microsystem technology.
 Town and spatial planning are key subject areas within architecture degree courses and to some extent overlap with the content of civil engineering degree courses.

 Those interested in an engineering degree course in Germany should carefully compare the courses offered at the universities.
 The options and specialisations available can vary dramatically.
 Universities of applied sciences place a particularly high value on a practice-oriented education.
 Information on the university websites can help students to find out what content best suits their own interests and ideas.
-Major associations, such as and the , give an overview of the various degree profiles.
+Major associations, such as VDI – The Association of German Engineers and the Mechanical Engineering Industry Association (VDMA), give an overview of the various degree profiles.

 Requirements: Creativity and mathematics talent